arish096/apple-support-ai-agent/README.md

 If the evidence is insufficient, the system escalates to a human.

-This makes the agent more transparent, auditable and conservative than a system that automatically responds to every similar-looking customer message.
+This makes the agent more transparent, auditable, and conservative than a system that automatically responds to every similar-looking customer message.

+Author

-Author : Arish Islam
+Arish Islam

 Built as part of the Hiver SDE Intern Take-Home Assignment.